 Yes.
 Because there are many ways in which a company may work with UW–Madison, there are several standard agreement templates.

--depending on the project, a simple IP agreement may be possible
+Note: Depending on the project, a simple IP agreement may be possible.

 Within each of these, UW–Madison has considerable flexibility to negotiate terms to fit specific research and company needs.

-It is preferred to initiate the process with a UW–Madison agreement template.
-However, it is possible to begin with another format; this does likely add to the approval timeline.
+Initiating the process with a UW–Madison agreement template is preferred.
+However, it is possible to begin with another format, though doing so is likely add to the approval timeline.

 UW–Madison is also willing to enter into campus-wide Master Research Agreements to facilitate multiple projects across schools and colleges.
 These agreements require advance work, negotiating agreement terms that are general enough to encompass all types of research conducted by any campus department and rely on individual Statements of Work (SOWs) to provide the details that are unique to a given project and set of circumstances.
 Since each of these situations is unique, it is critical to work closely with the Office of Business Engagement.